Still image from the video "Rhetorical Intervals".

 My artwork is inspired by immersions in landscape and by the colors and textures of weathered materials.
 As a child I spent hours exploring my grandparents farm buildings and playing in the creek near my home.
 Ive been an environmentalist since before I was old enough to know what the word meant.
 The conceptual foundation for my workwhether sculpture, land art or other mediais in how people manipulate land and the natural environment.

-With my artwork I relate my experience in the landscape instead of depicting a view of it, and through an ecological lens I continue to explore and play in the landscapes around me.
+With my artwork I relate my experience in the landscape and through an ecological lens I continue to explore and play in the landscapes around me.